Main settings (kor-elf-shield.toml)

 Log

-To specify the parameters for this section, you must first specify [log], and then specify the remaining parameters of this section.
+Specify the parameters for this section first [log], and then specify the other parameters of this section.
 Example:

 [log]